BrockDSL/Introduction-to-Power-BI/README.md

 7. Calculate 2 new columns:
   A column for Profit (SaleTotal/(1+taxrate))
   A column for Tax Paid (Sale Total minus Profit)
+8. Adjust the data types for you new columns
-8. Save your changes and close the editor.
+9. Save your changes and close the editor.
 Once you do this, type "SAVED" in the chat

 **Task Set #2**